coreemu/core/doc/usage.rst

 .. index:: Open

-* *Open* - invokes the File Open dialog box for selecting a new :file:`.imn` topology file to open.
+* *Open* - invokes the File Open dialog box for selecting a new :file:`.imn` or XML file to open.
 You can change the default path used for this dialog in the :ref:`Preferences` Dialog.

 .. index:: Save